junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Introduced in Senate
 - 2013-09-10 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S6330)
 - 2013-09-10 — Sponsor introductory remarks on measure.
 (CR S6329-6330)
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with amendments.
+Without written report.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with amendments.
+Without written report.
+- 2013-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 278.